MLB relief pitcher of the year award to honor an essential role — just ask the Dodgers

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Tuesday’s game between the Dodgers and the Rockies:
+Here are the best bets our model is projecting for Monday’s game between the Reds and the Dodgers:

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC.